rudecs/openvcloud/docs/Monitoring/Network/Network.md

-## Monitor Used External Network Addresses
+## Monitoring of the Used External Network Addresses

 In the **Cloud Broker Portal** on the **External Networks** page you get an overview of the number of available ("free") IP addresses per external network: